 Our family spent four days in Paris over a recent holiday weekend.
 While “family vacation” may not be the first thing you think of in a city known for its museums, high fashion, and haute cuisine, Paris is an extremely kid-friendly city.
 Parisian locals may not dote upon little visitors as people do in countries like Italy and Spain, but it is incredibly easy to entertain kids in Paris.
 You can never run out of things to do!

-Here are some tips for touring Paris with kids:
+Here are our tips for touring Paris with kids:

 Where to Stay in Paris with Kids

-We usually choose a hotel for our family when traveling around Europe, but we’ve had two great experiences with AirBnB in Paris.
-European hotel rooms are usually quite small compared to hotel rooms in the United States, and sometimes a family of four will need two rooms if a suite or family room is unavailable.
+We usually choose a hotel for our family when traveling around Europe.
+However, we’ve had two great experiences with AirBnB in Paris.
+European hotel rooms are usually quite small compared to hotel rooms in the United States.
+Sometimes a family of four will need two rooms if a suite or family room is unavailable.

-Renting an apartment from AirBnB provides an alternative that allows a lot more space for a family to spread out, and it also gives families the chance to live in residential areas that might feel more “local” than a hotel.
+Renting an apartment from AirBnB provides an alternative that allows a lot more space for a family to spread out.
+Also it gives families the chance to live in residential areas that might feel more “local” than a hotel.